pauxy-qmc/pauxy/README.rst

     $ python setup.py build_ext --inplace

-You will also need to set your PYTHONPATH appropriately.
+You may also need to set your PYTHONPATH appropriately.

 Requirements
 ------------